hack3rvaillant/yala-rails/README.md

 # YALA!
 > Your Awesome Learning Adventure
-Create an online learning community for your organization.
+A safe place for your community to grow and learn together

 ## Installing / Getting started